sugimotot/btsdoc-portal/bbf/user_guide/bitshares_client.md

 The cloud wallet only allows for a single account to be accessed at a time.
 This is generally the correct choice for a new user.
 While is possible to change the auto-generated password, we do not recommend doing so at this time.
 The team is working on a responsible way to manage the password change that requires no technical knowledge.
 We will make an announcement once it’s released.

 #### Login Form
-*You can login from any browsers./
+*You can login from any browsers.*

 <p align="center">
   <img src="https://github.com/cedar-book/btsdoc-portal/blob/master/bbf/img/login-cloud.png" width="380" title="Cloud Login">